confluentinc/examples/security/rbac/docs/index.rst

          ./enable-rbac-ksqldb-server.sh
          ./enable-rbac-control-center.sh

 #.
-After you run the demo, view the configuration files:
+After you run the example, view the configuration files:

    .. code:: bash